qurator-spk/sbb_ocr_conf_eval/README.md

-       -g,      --genre                             Choose a GENRE to be evaluated (optional) -sg,     --subgenre                          Choose a SUBGENRE to be evaluated (optional) -ge,     --show-genre-evaluation             Evaluate the genres in the CSV_FILEs (optional) -d       --search-date                       Filter the data for a specific publication year, specify <YEAR> (optional)
+       -g,      --genre                             Choose a GENRE to be evaluated (optional) -sg,     --subgenre                          Choose a SUBGENRE to be evaluated (optional) -ge,     --show-genre-evaluation             Evaluate the genres in the CSV_FILEs (optional) -d,      --search-date                       Filter the data for a specific publication year, specify <YEAR> (optional)
        -dr,     --date-range                        Choose a publication date range for filtering the data, specify <YEAR_START> <YEAR_END> (optional)
-       -ppn     --search-ppn                        Filter the data for a specific PPN, specify <PPN> (optional) -de,     --show-dates-evaluation             Evaluate the publication dates in the CSV_FILEs (optional) -wc      --mean-word-conf                    Filter the data for a specific mean word confidence score, specify <MEAN_WORD> (optional)
+       -ppn,    --search-ppn                        Filter the data for a specific PPN, specify <PPN> (optional) -de,     --show-dates-evaluation             Evaluate the publication dates in the CSV_FILEs (optional) -wc,     --mean-word-conf                    Filter the data for a specific mean word confidence score, specify <MEAN_WORD> (optional)
-       -tc      --mean-textline-conf                Filter the data for a specific mean textline confidence score, specify <MEAN_TEXTLINE> (optional)
+       -tc,     --mean-textline-conf                Filter the data for a specific mean textline confidence score, specify <MEAN_TEXTLINE> (optional)
        -wcr,    --mean-word-confs-range             Choose a mean word confidence score range for filtering data, specify <MEAN_WORD_START MEAN_WORD_END> (optional)
        -tcr,    --mean-textline-confs-range         Choose a mean textline confidence score range for filtering data, specify <MEAN_TEXTLINE_START MEAN_TEXTLINE_END> (optional)
        -bmw,    --best-mean-word-confs              Choose a number of PPNs or PPN_PAGEs with the best mean word scores, specify <NUMBER_OF> (optional)